A Global History of Money

-Looking at the eleventh century to the twentieth century, Kuroda explores how money was used and how currencies evolved in transactions within local communities and in broader trade networks.
-The discussion covers Asia, Europe and Africa, and highlights an impressive global interconnectedness in the pre-modern era as well as the modern age.
+Looking from the 11th century to the 20th century, Kuroda explores how money was used and how currencies evolved in transactions within local communities and in broader trade networks.
+The discussion covers Asia, Europe and Africa and highlights an impressive global interconnectedness in the pre-modern era as well as the modern age.

 Introduction Part 1 Exchanges Generate Money Locally 1.
 Peasants, Marketplace, and Money 2.
 Stagnant Currencies and Stratified Markets Part 2 A Global History of Monetary Delocalization 3.
 The Ignition of Monetary Delocalization: An Unexpected Remnant of the Mongolian Regime, c.1300 4.
 The World Diversified and Stratified: Three Paths after the Global Silver March, c.1600 5.
 Nationalised Money: The Backstage of the International Gold Standard Regime, c.1900 Conclusion: Money as a Social Circuit